Ok, I am hearing-challenged.

-I am a people-centric, friendly and helpful administrative support specialist with an optimistic outlook on all things in life.
+I am a people-centric, friendly and helpful administrative support specialist who choose to adopt an optimistic outlook on all things in life.

 With more than 8 years of progressive experience in administrative management, new media, customer services and marketing communications, I possess an innate desire to motivate others, coupled with the ability to communicate comfortably at all levels, therefore ensuring an excellent working relationship with everyone to achieve specific work goals.

 I am also open-minded, patient and supportive towards others, especially youths and people with disabilities.

 In terms of voluntary work experience, I have more than 10 years of experiences in project liaison & coordination, publicity & marketing, photo-journalism, events planning & management.